 Can Parents Make a Difference?

 First, I suggest that nobody else is positioned to make a difference, and my first encouragement would be to join one of the many organizations that are trying to change school start times (www.startschoollater.net is a good place to start).
 Secondly, it’s time to be “that” parent, the unpopular one, the strict one.
 Charles Cziezler reports that having no enforced bedtime will result in approximately 90 minutes less sleep for your teenager, and most teenagers are getting about 2.5 hours less than they need.
 Having a TV in their room results in an extra 3 hours per day of recreational media, and late-night texting correlates well with worse grades.
 Thirdly, when having to be “that” parent remind yourself of Dr. Jason Ellis’ research, where he submits that chronic sleep deprivation is the best predictor of having a major depressive episode, and another National Sleep Foundation poll showed that 73% of adolescents that reported depressive symptoms also reported chronic sleep deprivation.
 Maybe not cause and effect, but hard to imagine there isn’t a significant co-morbid effect there.

 Adolescent Sleep Solutions

-In hind site, this should have been about 3 blogs, and perhaps we will revisit this topic again, but here are some hard and fast solutions to mitigating your child’s suffering from unrealistic school schedules.
+In hindsight, this should have been about 3 blogs, and perhaps we will revisit this topic again, but here are some hard and fast solutions to mitigating your child’s suffering from unrealistic school schedules.

 - Set a hard bedtime.
 This cannot be too early, because they simply will not be able to fall asleep at 10 PM.
 Depending on your child’s schedule 11 or 12 is more realistic.

-- Encourage you child to take a nap after school (approximately 90 minutes)
+- Encourage your child to take a nap after school (approximately 90 minutes)